All About Sparrows: What Birders Should Know

-- Chipping sparrow.
-The monotone trill of the tiny chippy is easy to overlook in the spring chorus of birdsong.
-A resident during nesting season across most of the country, this little chipping bird often hides its home in backyard shrubs.
+The monotone trill of the tiny chipping sparrow is easy to overlook in the spring chorus of birdsong.
+A resident during nesting season across most of the country, this little bird often hides its home in backyard shrubs.
 Watch for the cute little rusty-capped chippy hopping about on the ground to collect stray hairs from your dog to line its delicate nest.

 Many native sparrows refuel at our feeders during migration, but not all become regulars.
 Keep an eye out for these little brown birds of the field when you’re hiking or driving.
 Depending on where you live, these widespread birds may be summer nesters or winter residents, or you may see them only during migration.

 This bird looks like a bigger song sparrow until its white outer tail feathers give it away.
 Its lovely music, too, resembles the song sparrow’s: a few whistles to start, followed by a quickening trill.
 Naturalist and essayist John Burroughs named the bird after the sweet, peaceful music of a sunset church service.

-- Savannah sparrow.
 Grasslands across the country—also known as savannas or savannahs—are where you’ll find this bird.
 It’s the quintessential sparrow: a small, streaky-breasted brown bird that lies low until it’s time to sing.
 Then, look for the savannah holding forth from a fence post, road sign or tree.

-- Grasshopper sparrow.
 You’ll hear this small, shy sparrow way more often than you’ll set eyes on it.
 Why grasshopper?
 Two reasons: It lives in fields and pastures, and it makes a sibilant buzz very much like an insect’s.
 Like other grassland birds, its numbers are declining sharply, so look and listen while you can.